 - Students should link their banking information to their student accounts for the ease of refunds on your student account.

 - If you have passed your second term and are completing an MRP or Thesis, or if you are a Doctoral student and have passed your sixth term, please be sure to complete a Supervisor & Supervisory Committee Approval form and submit it to the graduate program office immediately.
 Please find further details on the checklists.

-- If you have applied to graduate and have not received an email from us during the audit process, you are all set to attend convocation and must go to the Convocation Website for further information on next steps and how to R.S.V.P.
+- If you have applied to graduate and have not received an email from us during the audit process, you are all set to attend convocation (convocation may be cancelled due to COVID) and must go to the Convocation Website for further information on next steps and how to R.S.V.P.

 Resources and Updates

 - Understanding your student account: The following link takes you through an overview that has been developed to assist you in navigating the various financial processes relevant to graduate studies.
 It is divided into 3 primary categories accessible through the tabs on the page:

 - Reminder for submission of all forms and to ensure they are accepted and processed:

 - Students are fully responsible for the download, completion, and submission of forms to their graduate program.
 Students must attach any correspondence that supports their request at the time of submission.

 - The Graduate Program in Education (GPE) office is unable to accept any incomplete forms, so be sure to have all required signatures (emails in lieu of) and required documentation in a complete package before submitting (hardcopy or email) any forms.

 4. Graduate Program in Education Grad Student Guidebook: can be found on our site under current students/graduate